-The proposed concept will lead to technological advancement and breakthroughs by demonstrating a novel innovative technology that can recover critical minerals such as Nickel, Vanadium, Cobalt, Aluminum, and Molybdenum from industrial spent catalyst wastes.
-This will overcome barriers in the critical minerals recovery industry by providing a profitable low-cost and environmentally friendly solution.
+The proposed concept will lead to technological advancement and breakthroughs by demonstrating novel innovative technolog(ies) that can recover critical minerals such as Nickel, Vanadium, Cobalt, Aluminum, and Molybdenum from industrial spent catalyst wastes and other alternative secondary sources, outside of mining.

-The project will address technical barriers by generating real-world field-level data, which will attract traditional infrastructure investors.
+Supporting such demonstration projects will address technical barriers and generate real-world field-level data to attract traditional infrastructure investors.
 The recovered critical minerals will be used in clean energy product development, including battery manufacturing, which will contribute to increased adoption of clean energy technology.

-At this stage, we have estimated our costs of processing a ton of spent catalyst industrial wastes in a lab setting and determined the profitability margins.
-Our analysis was focused on nickel-based catalysts especially those used in hydrogenation that have a 20-40% concentration of nickel and are currently calcinated and resold abroad.
+At this stage, Manara Materials has developed a technico-economic model to estimate our costs of processing a ton of spent catalyst industrial wastes in a lab setting and determined the profitability margins.